MediaComem/comem-archidep/ex/sftp-deployment.md

 application to `/home/john_doe/todolist` (replacing `john_doe` with your Unix username).

+In FileZilla, you can simply drag-and-drop the directory from your machine on the left to the server on the right.
+You can then rename it if necessary.

 ## :exclamation: Initialize the database

 **Connect to your server** and go into the uploaded directory: